sen-Kawa/pong-game/docs/components/chat/test.md

 # THIS IS NOT A TECHNICAL DOCUMENTATION:
-But notes from the Author regading the current progress of the chat development.
+But notes from the Author regarding the current progress of the chat development.

 # Chat Todo
 > Wiring all 3 unwired frontend notification points to update notification counts reactively